kaylale124/kayla-student/_posts/2023-08-15-Tools_Plans_Week_1.md

 ---

 ### Unit 1 / Week 1
 Learning outcome.
-Installing Tools and showing usage of VSCode.
+Personalizing and customizing Student Blog
 - Monday - Sign up for live reviews for either Wednesday, Thursday, or Friday.
 Tech Talk: Create a student repo.
 - Tuesday - Build a personal and running Github page
 - Wednesday - Personalize website by selecting a theme, inserting images, adding links, and other alterations